 Women and their partners are invited into the chosen Consultant Unit of Birth if they have a high chance result from Antenatal Down's syndrome screening, a low chance result that they are worried about or if they would prefer prenatal diagnosis to screening.
 At this consultation the Antenatal core Midwives will discuss in more detail the couple's options in relation to prenatal diagnosis.
-The option of private non-invasive prenatal testing (NIPT) is also discussed to ensure that couples are aware of all the tests that are available to them, including NIPT which is not yet available on the NHS.
-It is made very clear to couples that it is their choice whether to proceed to prenatal testing, not an expectation.
+The option of non-invasive prenatal testing (NIPT) or prenatal diagnosis are discussed with the parents if they want more information about whether the baby is diagnosed with Down's syndrome.
+It is made very clear to couples that it is their choice whether to proceed to further testing, not an expectation.

 If the couple choose to have prenatal diagnosis following screening or they have a Fetal anomaly identified on ultrasound scan, an appointment is made to see a Specialist Fetal Medicine Consultant.
 At this appointment the results of screening/ultrasound are discussed and a further assessment is made.
-Prenatal diagnosis is then performed by the Fetal Medicine Specialist.
+Prenatal diagnosis is then performed by the Fetal Medicine Specialist if the couple request this test.